dgaydukov/cert-aws/sa/files/sa.md

 SC helps IT administrators & devops create/manage aws resources to end users.
 So you can control which users have access to which products.
 So end users only need IAM role to access SC itself, and from there they can create aws resources that are allowed in SC for them.
 You can manage all aws resources manually and create access policy to each user for each resources.
 But can create SC with a set of aws resources and add access to it to user.
 And this user will get access to all resources inside SC.
-You create portfolio add products and grant users permissions to chosen portfolio.
+You create portfolio, add products and grant users permissions to chosen portfolio.
 End users have simple portal where they can discover allowed services (products) and launch them.
-Product has versioning, so end users can choose new version or update their stack to new version.
+Product has versioning, so end users can choose old version or update their stack to new version.
 Portfolio - collection of products.
 Product - cloudFormation template with a list of aws resources.
 Users then can launch any product in portfolio.
 You can share portfolio with other aws accounts.
 By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).